 Try the experiment again and create a variable – try a different enzyme, detergent, or DNA food source.
 Vary the ratios involved.
 What happens?
 The world is yours to discover!

-*Here at entegro Health, we are grateful to partner with Dordt University’s biology department for much of our research and scientific reference.
-This partnership allows us to test for identification of the bacteria with the qPCR.
+*Here at Entegro Health, we are grateful to partner with Dordt University’s biology department for much of our research and scientific reference.
+This partnership allows us to internally test for identification of the bacteria with the qPCR in addition to 3rd party testing.

 This DNA is added to the wells.
 Primers for each bacteria genre are added as well as SYBR Green enzyme, the key to the qPCR machine.